pellebjerkestrand/AtomicDesignBuildSystem/README.md

 This is done through globbing in `./source/global/app.scss`.
 SASS does not support globbing natively, so this is added using `gulp-css-globbing`.

 ## JavaScript Components
-The applications JavaScript is componentized using AMD.
-Components can be included in any Atomic Design directory, but must be registered as a dependency in `./source/global/app.js` to be included in the build.
+The application's JavaScript is componentized using AMD.

+Components are by convention placed in `./source/components/`, but must be registered as a dependency in `./source/global/app.js` to be included in the build.

 ### Knockout Components
 Each component is a [Knockout](http://knockoutjs.com) [Component](http://knockoutjs.com/documentation/component-overview.html).